Guardrails for Healthy Discipleship: Protecting Growth from Legalism, Comparison, and Fear

 Discipleship Is Not Fear-Driven Striving

-But Scripture frames obedience differently.
+Scripture frames obedience differently:

 Discipleship Remains Rooted in Restoration